How To Articles

 Kicksite offers two ways to gather students’ (or parents’) credit card information:

-- Send students (or parents) Vault Invites so they will receive an email with a secure link to enter their credit card information for billing.
+- Send students (or parents) Payment Method Invites so they will receive an email with a secure link to enter their credit card information for billing.

-- Enter a Vault Item manually, for example, if you don’t have an email address for a student, or if they provide the card information to you in person.
+- Enter a Payment Method manually, for example, if you don’t have an email address for a student, or if they provide the card information to you in person.

 You can charge students in two main ways:

-- Set up a recurring billing to charge the student on a regular basis.
-Most commonly, a recurring billing would be set up to charge a student on the same day each month for their monthly tuition payment.
+- Set up a recurring billing to automatically charge the student on a regular basis.
+Most commonly, a recurring billing would be set up to charge a student on the same day each month for their monthly membership payment.

-- Run a transaction for a one-time charge.
-For example, run a transaction when a student purchases items such as sparring equipment, a t-shirt, or a bottle of water.
-You can also run a transaction for charges such as a one-time registration fee or a private lesson.
+- Add an invoice for a one-time charge.
+For example, create an invoice when a student purchases items such as sparring equipment, a t-shirt, or a bottle of water.
+You can also create an invoice for charges such as a one-time registration fee or a private lesson.

 If you use a different card processor